Niols/nixos-config/docs/backups.md

    ```
    Use as “passphrase” the repokey chosen above.

-6. Check that everything works fine:
+6. Check that everything works fine, by running, _on the server_:
    ``` console
    $ borg list ssh://u363090@hester.niols.fr:23/./backups/<service>
    Enter passphrase for key ssh://u363090@hester.niols.fr:23/./backups/<service>: